MitanshiKshatriya/Thrifting-Web-Page/README.md

 # Thrifting-Web-Page
-A product landing page for a website called thrifting
+A product landing page for a website called thrifting for freecodecamp responsive web page certification